It’s the hidden SEO/website problem that affects thousands of UK businesses.

 It might be tempting to leave your website manager or web agency to fix this problem.
 But as the owner, you need a good understanding of this issue.

-Make sure ‘the redirect problem’ doesn’t rear its head in your business.
+Make sure ‘the redirect/404 problem’ isn’t happening in your business.

 This poor customer experience could happen if:

-- The product page was moved on your website to another product category.
+- The product/service page was moved on your website to another place.

 - You physically added/removed words in the URL.

-- Another reason could be you launched a new eCommerce website and the majority of the products have new URLs.
+- You launched a new website and the majority of the pages have new URLs.

 THEY VISIT THE OLD PAGE: